White Duck 13' Regatta Bell Tent

 At $770, this is a significant investment, and the 7.0 score here reflects that reality.

-The TETON Sports Sierra Canvas Tent offers a similar four-season canvas experience for $650 with more floor space, though it lacks the bell tent's vertical living space and aesthetic.
+The TETON Sports Sierra Canvas Tent offers a similar four-season canvas experience for $650 with slightly only slightly less floor space, though it lacks a stove jack and more premium materials.

-If you need more room, the White Duck 16' Regatta Bell Tent adds another sleeper and significant floor space for $229 more.
+If you need more room, the White Duck 16' Regatta Bell Tent adds significant floor space for $229 more.

 The value proposition here is longevity: this tent should outlast multiple synthetic alternatives.